SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 **Remember this is the only way in which we can update the state of a component.**

-Use "onClic" handler inside the `render()` method to tell React we are expecting a "click" event.
+Use "onClick" handler inside the `render()` method to tell React we are expecting a "click" event.

 On each click of the button we will update the count by adding 1 to it.